 According to the UN Convention on Biological Diversity, biotechnology is “any technological application that uses biological systems, living organisms, or derivatives thereof, to make or modify products or processes for specific use .”

 For centuries, farmers manipulated plants and animals through selective breeding in order to create and enhance desired traits.
 As the science of plant breeding was further developed, the 20th century saw a big change as we were able to more quickly pick out traits such as increased yield, pest resistance, drought resistance, and herbicide resistance.
-But our technology has since moved even further which resulted in first food product produced through biotechnology in 1990.
+But our technology has since then moved even further, which resulted in first food product produced through plant biotechnology in 1990.

 The clear difference between agritech and traditional practices used by farmers to enhance beneficial traits is the fact that scientific tools and techniques, including genetic engineering, molecular markers, molecular diagnostics, vaccines, and tissue culture, are used to modify living organisms .

-The 9.7 billion inhabitants of planet Earth will not only require more food by 2050, but also better food as by then most are likely to have middling incomes .
+The 9.7 billion inhabitants of planet Earth will not only require more food by 2050, but also better food, as by then most are likely to have middling incomes .
 Agritech can help address this by increasing the productivity of crops and thereby meeting our nutrition needs.

 Advantages of using biotechnology in agriculture

-This has been attempted with rice, one of the world’s most eaten food, where scientists used genetic engineering to produce rice rich in vitamin A. What scientists noticed is that while rice already contains the genes that produce vitamin A, these get turned off as the rice grow; so what the scientists did was to reverse that process so that the vitamin A genes get turned on .
+This has been attempted with rice, one of the world’s most eaten food, where scientists used genetic engineering to produce rice rich in vitamin A. What scientists noticed is that while rice already contains the genes that produce vitamin A, these get turned off as the rice grow; so what the scientists did was to reverse the process so that the vitamin A genes get activated during the growth .

 As such, agritech can help in resolving hunger but also malnutrition.
 This is therefore not a solution we can afford to ignore when so many hundreds of people, many young children, suffer from malnutrition.

 This is because genetically modified produce can be given properties that allow it to be harvested when ripe but then the ripening process can be stopped which means consumers can have access to fresher produce with a longer shelf life.

 Disadvantages of using biotechnology in agriculture

 Another aspect that is worth noting is that this genetic engineering is so extreme that we are essentially taking genes from one organism and inserting them into a completely different organism; in all probability, this would not have happened using the traditional approaches used by farmers before.

 Given the relatively short time they have been cultivated, scientists cannot draw firm conclusions about their potential long term effects to the environment and health.
 However, some scientists have found that genetically modified plants have altered the life span, disease process and cognitive abilities of insects that feed on these plants .

 The extensive use of agritech has also created some fear among agriculturalists that it could lead to a decrease in biodiversity.
-If farmers were to find a particular crop more profitable and easy to grow, farmers would likely switch to this and abandon other varieties.
+If farmers were to find a particular crop more profitable and easy to grow, farmers would likely switch to this more profitable crop and abandon other varieties.

 From a human health point of view, scientists are concerned that genetically modified food may create new allergens.
 This is why the United States Food and Drug Administration regulations for genetically modified food also includes extensive allergenic tests.

 What is certain is that we need to remain vigilant regarding the health and environmental implications.
-If agritech companies are truly committed to helping people around the globe escape hunger and support sustainable farming practices, then they should certainly acknowledge the need to ensure that biotechnology products deliver on that without compromising our environment or health.
+If agritech companies are truly committed to helping people around the globe to escape hunger and support sustainable farming practices, then they should certainly acknowledge the need to ensure that biotechnology products deliver on that without compromising our environment or health.